-Illustration 8: Measuring Jubbah / Thawb Length For measuring the length of a jacket / shirt / waistcoat / safari top, run the tape straight down until it's in line where the thumb and forefinger meet.
-Here you can also add an inch or two as per your choice.
-Generally, jackets are kept around an inch longer than the shirts whereas the waistcoats for three-piece suits are kept around 3 inch shorter than the shirts.
-For measuring the length of an overcoat / sherwani / kurta / qamees, run the tape straight down till the knees or an inch or two above or below the knees as per your choice.
-For measuring the length of a jubbah / thawb, run the tape straight down till few inches above the ankle as you like.
-Trouser Waist For trouser waist, measure circumferentially around the waist where the person usually wears the belt and this time a bit tightly without leaving any space as this is the place where the trouser has to grip the body.
+Illustration 7: Measuring Girl's Shirt Length Trouser Waist For trouser waist, measure circumferentially around the waist where the person usually wears the belt and this time a bit tightly without leaving any space as this is the place where the trouser has to grip the body.
 Traditionally waists are measured at the natural waistline, just above the belly button.
 Ensure that the person should relax the body, maintain a natural stance and should not be wearing a belt when you take this measurement.

-Illustration 9: Measuring Trouser Waist
+Illustration 8: Measuring Trouser Waist

 Hip

 For a hip or seat measurement, wrap the tape around the widest part of the hip and buttock.
 This is another circumferential measurement, which means you'll want to encircle the body with the tape.

+Illustration 9: Measuring Hip / Seat

+Trouser Length

-Illustration 10: Measuring Hip / Seat Bottom's Length (Trouser / Shalwar / Pajama Length) For trouser / shalwar / pajama length, measure vertically along the out-seam from the top of waistband to the floor.
+For trouser length, measure vertically along the out-seam from the top of waistband to the floor.
 The person should stand up straight and should avoid high-heel shoes for this measurement.

-Illustration 11: Measuring Bottom's Length
+Illustration 10: Measuring Trouser Length

 In-seam

 To measure in-seam, run the tape along the inner leg from just under the crotch down to the floor.
 The person should stand up straight with legs slightly opened for this measurement and avoid high-heel shoes.

-Illustration 12: Measuring In-seam
+Illustration 11: Measuring In-seam

 Bottom

-For measuring the bottom of trouser / shalwar / pajama circumferentially, make a circle with the tailor's tape around the ankle and keep on enlarging the circle gradually till it is of the size the person wants the bottom to be.
-Alternatively, you can also measure circumferentially the bottom of the favourite trouser.
+For measuring the bottom of trouser circumferentially, make a circle with the tailor's tape around the ankle and keep on enlarging the circle gradually till it is of the size the person wants the bottom to be.
+Alternatively,

+you can also measure circumferentially the bottom of the favourite trouser.

-Illustration 13: Measuring Bottom
+Illustration 12: Measuring Bottom